DIETARY RECOMMENDATIONS FOR YOUR DIAGNOSIS

 YANG DEFICIENCY DIET

-- Stimulants tend to exhaust the body’s ability to generate yang, so avoid caffeine if you have Kidney or Spleen yang deficiency.
+• Stimulants tend to exhaust the body’s ability to generate yang, so avoid excessive caffeine if you have Kidney or Spleen yang deficiency.

 LIVER QI STAGNATION DIET

-- A diet that is rich in vegetables and moderate in fruits will help resolve stagnation.
+• A diet that is rich in lightly cooked vegetables and moderate in fruits will help resolve stagnation.

 BLOOD DEFICIENCY DIET

-- Blood-nourishing foods include: cherries, beets, eggs, dark green vegetables, homemade soups and stocks, dates, beans, liver, molasses, bone broth, grassfed beef, pork, nuts, and Guinness beer.
+• Blood-nourishing foods include cherries, blueberries, beets, eggs, leafy green vegetables, homemade soups and stocks, dates, dark-colored beans (kidney beans, black beans, etc), liver, molasses, bone broth, grass-fed beef, pork, nuts, and Guinness beer.

 ESSENCE DEFICIENCY DIET